shangwei5/BRN/README.md

 or [OneDrive](https://1drv.ms/f/s!AqLfQqtZ6GwGgep-hgjLxkov2SSZ3g),
 and place the unzipped folders into `/media/r/dataset/rain/`.

+Of course, you can also create your own folders to place datasets, but make sure it corresponds to `--data_path` in `.sh`.

 *_We note that:_

 _(i) The datasets in the website of [1] seem to be modified.